TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ### Running template matching on RELION5 tomograms {#rln5tm}

 To run template matching in batch (on all the tomograms in your RELION folder) we will use this **[batch_pytom_wRln5](https://github.com/Phaips/batch_pytom_wRln5)** script we wrote.
 It is intended to create `bash.sh` files for SLURM submission.
 It will read all necessary informations like the defocus per tilt and exposure values from the `tilt-series.star` files in your RELION `Tomograms/jobXXX/` folder.
 For each tomogram those values will be provided to the `pytom_match_template.py` script.
-Alternatively, as always of course you can just run template matching using pytom the conventional way.
+Alternatively, as always you can just run template matching using pytom the conventional way.
 Our scripts are intended to faciliate the batch submission of jobs in case you want to template match hundreds of tomograms.

 For ribosomes good results were obtained using: